Sharpness versus bluntness in affine Weyl groups

-\head Introduction\endhead \subhead 0.1\endsubhead Let $\cw$ be a Weyl group with set of simple reflections $\cs$ and let $\g:\cw@>>>\cw$ be an ordinary automorphism (see 1.1).
-Let $G(F_q)$ be an adjoint reductive group over the finite field $F_q$ with Weyl group $\cw$ and with twisting described by $\g$.
-Let $Cu(\cw,\g)$ be the set of (isomorphism classes of) irreducible unipotent cuspidal representations (over $\bbq$) of $G(F_q)$.
+\head Introduction\endhead \subhead 0.1\endsubhead Let $W$ be a Weyl group with set of simple reflections $S$ and let $\o$ be an automorphism of $W$ preserving $S$ (in the non simply laced case we assume in addition that $\o$ is as in 1.3).
+Let $G(F_q)$ be an adjoint reductive group over the finite field $F_q$ with Weyl group $W$ and with twisting described by $\o$.
+Let $Cu(W,\o)$ be the set of (isomorphism classes of) irreducible unipotent cuspidal representations (over $\bbq$) of $G(F_q)$.
 (We can regard this set as being independent of $F_q$.)
 We are interested in three questions:

-(i) Under what conditions is $Cu(\cw,\g)$ nonempty?
+(i) Under what conditions is $Cu(W,\o)$ nonempty?

-(ii) More precisely, how many elements does $Cu(\cw,\g)$ have?
+(ii) More precisely, how many elements does $Cu(W,\o)$ have?

-(iii) How to classify the cuspidal local systems on unipotent classes in a simply connected reductive group over $\CC$ with Weyl group $\cw$?
+(iii) How to classify the cuspidal local systems on unipotent classes in a simply connected reductive group over $\CC$ with Weyl group $W$?

 The answer to (i),(ii) is known from \cite{L84a}; it involves among other things considerations of intersection cohomology of certain algebraic varieties.
 The answer to (iii) is known from \cite{L84b}; it involves considerations of perverse sheaves.
-(It actually depends not only on $\cw$ but also on a root datum which gives rise to $\cw$.)
+(It actually depends not only on $W$ but also on a root datum which gives rise to $W$.)

 We would like to find a way to predict the answers to (i),(ii),(iii) which is not based on the considerations above but instead it is based on pure algebra or more precisely on